A/N: Warning in this chapter for some depiction of violence.

 Gareth nodded, took one for himself, and lit it.
 “The others seem to already know each other, after all.”

 “You noticed that too, did you?
-It’s just the security team and Ochoa, as far as I can tell.
-The others are as new to this as you or I,” Leandros said.
+It’s just the security members and Ochoa, as far as I can tell,” Leandros said.
 He caught Gareth’s eye, something knowing in his expression.
 “What else did you notice about them, Mr. Ranulf?”

-“Nothing,” Gareth said reflexively.
-“Well, no. That’s not true.
-The security team, they seem a bit…off.”
-He didn’t know how else to voice the intense feeling of unease they gave him, or the same twisted apathy that lurked behind all of their eyes.
-He didn’t know how to say, “I trust them more to kill me than protect me,” but Leandros gave him that knowing look again, and Gareth thought he understood.
+He didn’t know how else to voice the intense feeling of unease they gave him, or that cold apathy behind their eyes.
+He didn’t know how to say, “I trust them more to stab me in the back than protect me,” but Leandros gave him that knowing look again, and Gareth thought he understood.

-“Something that will hopefully pass the more time we all spend together,” he said.
-“Or not.
-We’ll see.”
+“Something that will hopefully pass the more time we all spend together,” he said, not sounding at all hopeful.

-“I suppose we will,” Gareth said.
+“Right,” Gareth said.
 He got the feeling he was missing something.
 It was the same feeling he got around Moira sometimes, or at Unity functions, like there was a game being played and he hadn’t been told the rules.
+“Who are they?”

 “No, thank you,” Gareth said.
-He took a deep breath; the night air was cold and refreshing, exactly what he needed after a meeting like that.
-“It sounds like we’re going to be doing a lot of walking on this journey, so I’d best start getting in shape now.”
+He took a deep breath; the night air was cold and refreshing, just what he needed after a meeting like that.
+“It sounds like we’re going to be doing a lot of walking on this journey, so I’d be wise to start getting in shape now.”

-Leandros smiled at him.
+Leandros nodded.
 “A good idea, perhaps.
 Goodnight, Mr. Ranulf.
 Enjoy your walk.”

-Gareth waved and left Ochoa’s home behind, heading in the direction he was certain he’d arrived from.
+Gareth left Mr. Ochoa’s home behind, heading in the direction he’d arrived from.
 Soon, the estates of Ochoa’s neighborhood fell away to dull brick buildings and abandoned storefronts.
-He passed a tawdry and loud public house, and told himself that he had to pass through an unfashionable part of town to reach Main Street.
+He passed a tawdry public house and told himself he was still on the right path, that he had to pass through an unfashionable part of town to reach Main Street.
 This was just the way.
 He remembered it from the cab ride here.

 So he kept walking, past the distrustful glances thrown his way, past the grimy children yelling “Sweep!
-Sweep!”, past street vendors and their carts and moving into a small, run-down marketplace.
+Sweep!”, past street vendors and their carts until he passed into a small, run-down marketplace.

 Gareth didn’t remember passing any marketplaces on the ride.
-He tried to tell himself that this was okay.
-He thought he’d been watching out the window the whole ride, but it was possible that he’d looked away for a moment.
+He’d been watching out the window the whole way, but it was possible he’d looked away for a moment.
 He could’ve blinked and missed it.
-Still, he watched for anything recognizable and continued on with more caution.
+He continued on with more caution.
 Soon, the cobblestone turned to mud and the air filled with the smells of food and spices, only barely masking the stench of smoke, rot, and human waste.

 When Gareth passed a sign that said, “Now Entering Greysdale,” he began to panic.

-One of the small chimney sweeps bumped into him and deposited a thin layer of soot on his coat, the dusty ash standing out against the black fabric.
-Gareth frowned down at the ash and the boy, who cast too pitiable a figure to be annoyed with.
+A small chimney sweeps bumped into him and deposited a thin layer of soot on his coat, the dusty ash standing out against the black fabric.
+Gareth frowned down at the ash and the boy, who cast too pitiable a figure to really be annoyed with.
 “Do you know the way to Kramer Street?”
 He asked, handing the boy a small coin.

 After mumbling his thanks, the boy shook his head and ran off.
 As Gareth watched him go, he noticed a nearby street vendor watching him.
 He worked his way over to the man, a shopper breaking away from the vendor’s cart and bumping into Gareth on his way past, hastily offering an apology before continuing down the street.

-“You’re gonna want to check that you still have your purse,” the vendor suggested.
+“You’re gonna want to check you still have your purse,” the vendor suggested.

-Gareth glanced over his shoulder to check that the vendor was speaking to him.
+Gareth glanced over his shoulder to check that the man was speaking to him.
 “Me?
 Why wouldn’t I?”

-The man looked up at the sky, as if asking Atiuh what he did to deserve his fate.
+The vendor looked up at the sky, as if asking Atiuh what he did to deserve his fate.
 “That fellow didn’t accidentally slam into you.
-It’s a con,” he explained, then adding under his breath, “One I thought everyone knew.”
+It’s a con,” he explained, adding under his breath, “One I thought everyone knew.”

 The corner of the man’s mouth turned up in contempt.
 Or bitterness, perhaps.
 “Are you?”

 The man thought a moment, then nodded.
-“Go on down this street a little further and at the first chance, go left.
+“Go on down this street and at the first chance, turn left.
 It’ll look like an alley, but don’ let that stop you.
 The other end opens up onto main street.”